Schinizer/kshootmaniasdvx/README.md

 ### Gravity Charts ###
 ![GravityChart](http://schinizer.github.io/kshootmaniasdvx/githubTutorials/GravityChart.png)
-K-Shoot MANIA does not support laser going beyond the laser lanes at the moment.
+K-Shoot MANIA does not support laser notes going beyond their lanes at the moment.
 You will have to intepret the pattern and make it playable in KSM.
 The objective is to emulate the original track.